josh-flatt/cs350/Documents/Milestone7/Requirements/Product-Upgrade.md

 #### Resolution

-[Document the technical steps taken to address and fix the defect.
+[Include detailed technical steps taken to address and fix the defect.
 Include any code changes, bug tracking details, or other relevant information.]

 ### 2. Defect: Displayed time is UTC, not MDT